-There were no changes to the actuarial assumptions and methods or benefit provisions from the last valuation.
-The actuarial valuation results provide a "snapshot" view of the System's financial condition on July 1, 2019.
-The System's unfunded actuarial accrued liability (UAAL) decreased from \$7.6 million last year to \$3.8 million this year and the funded ratio increased from 96% to 98%.
+The actuarial valuation results provide a "snapshot" view of the System's financial condition on July 1, 2020.
+The System's unfunded actuarial accrued liability (UAAL) increased from \$3.8 million last year to \$5.5 million this year and the funded ratio decreased from 98% to 97%.

 The Nebraska statutes require the State to make any additional contribution necessary to meet the actuarial required contribution amount in excess of court fees, member contributions, and any other State appropriations.
-Based on the results of the July 1, 2019 actuarial valuation, the additional State contribution for the plan year ending June 30, 2020 is \$348,794.
+Based on the results of the July 1, 2020 actuarial valuation, the additional State contribution for the plan year ending June 30, 2021 is \$1,427,719.
+This amount is considerably higher than the additional State contribution of \$348,794 in the prior valuation as a result of the expected reduction in court fees for the fiscal year ending June 30, 2021 resulting from the COVID-19 pandemic.

-The valuation results reflect net favorable experience for the past plan year as demonstrated by an UAAL that was lower than expected.
-The UAAL as of July 1, 2019 is \$3.8 million compared to an expected UAAL of \$7.4 million.
-The favorable experience was due to the net impact of an experience gain on the System liabilities and an experience loss on the actuarial value of assets.
-The rate of return on the market value of assets for FY 2019 was 6.72%, as reported by the Nebraska Investment Council, which is below the assumed return of 7.5%.
+The valuation results reflect net unfavorable experience for the past plan year as demonstrated by an UAAL that was higher than expected.
+The UAAL as of July 1, 2020 is \$5.5 million compared to an expected UAAL of \$3.6 million.
+The unfavorable experience was due to the net impact of a small experience gain on the System liabilities and an experience loss on the actuarial value of assets.
+The rate of return on the market value of assets for FY 2020 was 2.36%, as reported by the Nebraska Investment Council, which is below the assumed return of 7.5%.
 However, the asset smoothing method only recognizes 20% of the difference between the dollar amount of the assumed and actual return in the current valuation.
-The partial recognition of FY 2019 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 6.73%.
-Because this return is lower than the assumed rate of return (7.5%), it generated an actuarial experience loss of \$1.5 million on the actuarial value of assets.
-There was a net actuarial experience gain of \$5.0 million on System liabilities, largely due to lower salary increases than expected for active members and fewer members retiring during the year than expected.
+The partial recognition of FY 2020 experience, coupled with the scheduled recognition of the deferred investment experience from the prior four years, resulted in a rate of return on the actuarial (smoothed) value of assets of 6.41%.
+Because this return is lower than the assumed rate of return (7.5%), it generated an actuarial experience loss of \$2.1 million on the actuarial value of assets.
+There was a net actuarial experience gain of \$0.2 million on System liabilities, largely due to a smaller cost-of-living adjustment than expected being granted for members currently receiving benefits.

-The actuarial required contribution rate decreased from 26.70% of pay last year to 25.56% of pay in this year's valuation, a decrease of 1.14% of pay.
+The actuarial required contribution rate increased from 25.56% of pay last year to 25.95% of pay in this year's valuation, an increase of 0.39% of pay.
 The Judges Retirement System is funded by employee contributions, court fees, and contributions from the State, if needed, to meet the actuarial required contribution.
-The expected court fees for FY 2020 are \$3.95 million this year (based on the actual court fees for FY 2019).
-As the table on the following page shows, the estimated court fees, combined with expected member contributions, are insufficient to meet the actuarial required contribution for the plan year ending June 30, 2020.
-Therefore, an additional contribution of \$348,794 by the State is required.
+The estimated court fees for FY 2021 are \$3.02 million this year.
+This estimate is based on the actual court fees for FY 2020 of \$3.55 million, adjusted to reflect a reasonable estimate of the impact of the COVID-19 pandemic on court fees for FY 2021.
+As the table on the following page shows, the estimated court fees, combined with expected member contributions, are insufficient to meet the actuarial required contribution for the plan year ending June 30, 2021.
+Therefore, an additional contribution of \$1,427,719 by the State is required.

-A summary of the key results from the July 1, 2019 actuarial valuation is shown in the following table.
+A summary of the key results from the July 1, 2020 actuarial valuation is shown in the following table.
 Further detail on the valuation results can be found in the following sections of this Executive Summary.